-- (a) Alcohol, provided that this provision shall not prohibit any liquid that contains less than one half of one per cent of alcohol by volume. - (b) Dietary supplements or any regulated drug or controlled substance other than cannabis. - (c) Non-cannabinoid additives that are psychotropic or could increase the potency, toxicity or addictive properties of cannabis, including but not limited to caffeine and nicotine. - (d) Artificial, synthetic, toxic or artificial coloring additives. - (e) Added flavor, terpenes or other cannabis-derived additives not derived from cannabis grown and regulated in the State of Connecticut. - (f) Any inactive ingredient not included as approved in the Federal Food and Drug Administration Inactive Ingredient Database for the intended route of administration, dosage form, and potency. - (g) Any non-cannabis derived ingredient that is not Generally Recognized as Safe pursuant to the Federal Food, Drug and Cosmetic Act. - (h) Any non-cannabis derived ingredient that is not permitted by the U.S. Food and Drug Administration for the specified mode of use in food or food manufacturing pursuant to the Substances Added to Food inventory. - (i) Excipients that are not pharmaceutical grade or approved by the department for the intended mode of consumption. - (j) If the cannabis is intended for inhalation, polyethylene glycol, vitamin E acetate, medium chain triglycerides, squalene, squalane, or other substances demonstrated to be harmful when inhaled, as determined by the commissioner. - (k) If cannabis flower or other cannabis plant material, a total THC concentration higher than thirty per cent on a dry-weight basis. - (1) If a cannabis product other than cannabis flower, cannabis plant material, and prefilled cartridges for use in an electronic cannabis delivery system, a total THC concentration greater than sixty per cent on a dry-weight basis. - (m)Any other substance determined by the commissioner to be contrary to public health and safety.
+- (a) Alcohol, provided that this provision shall not prohibit any liquid that contains less than one half of one per cent of alcohol by volume. - (b) Dietary supplements or any regulated drug or controlled substance other than cannabis. - (c) Non-cannabinoid additives that are psychotropic or could increase the potency, toxicity or addictive properties of cannabis, including but not limited to caffeine and nicotine. - (d) Artificial, synthetic, toxic or artificial coloring additives. - (e) Added flavor, terpenes or other cannabis-derived additives not (1) derived from cannabis grown and regulated in the State of Connecticut or (2) extracted (A) by a person credentialed by the state of Connecticut or another state, territory or possession of the United States or another sovereign entity for the production or manufacturing of hemp products, and (B) directly from raw hemp grown by a licensed hemp grower under a federally-approved state program regulated by a state agency.

+- (f) Any inactive ingredient not included as approved in the Federal Food and Drug Administration Inactive Ingredient Database for the intended route of administration, dosage form, and potency. - (g) Any non-cannabis derived ingredient that is not Generally Recognized as Safe pursuant to the Federal Food, Drug and Cosmetic Act. - (h) Any non-cannabis derived ingredient that is not permitted by the U.S. Food and Drug Administration for the specified mode of use in food or food manufacturing pursuant to the Substances Added to Food inventory. - (i) Excipients that are not pharmaceutical grade or approved by the department for the intended mode of consumption. - (j) If the cannabis is intended for inhalation, polyethylene glycol, vitamin E acetate, medium chain triglycerides, squalene, squalane, or other substances demonstrated to be harmful when inhaled, as determined by the commissioner. - (k) If cannabis flower or other cannabis plant material, a total THC concentration higher than thirty per cent on a dry-weight basis. - (l) If a cannabis product other than cannabis flower, cannabis plant material, and prefilled cartridges for use in an electronic cannabis delivery system, a total THC concentration greater than sixty per cent on a dry-weight basis. - (m)Any other substance determined by the commissioner to be contrary to public health and safety.

-Section 21a-XXX-28.
+Section 21a-421j-28.
 Delivery Device Restrictions.
-Except as otherwise set forth in section 21a-XXX-29 of these Policies and Procedures, the following delivery devices are prohibited and shall not be sold to consumers, qualifying patients, or caregivers:
+Except as otherwise set forth in section 21a-421j-29 of these Policies and Procedures, the following delivery devices are prohibited and shall not be sold to consumers, qualifying patients, or caregivers: